-A Guide to Your Advance Directive 1-866-959-2555 Call toll-free and Mental Health Advance Directive
+A Guide to Your Advance Directive and Mental Health Advance Directive

 Making choices about your care and treatment and mental health care and treatment

 You have the right to make choices about your health care and treatment and your mental health treatment.
 You can choose the care you want or don't want.